Birch-san/juicysfplugin/README.md

 **Mode 1: standalone application**

-juicysfplugin.app is a standalone application, for playing around.
+juicysfplugin.app (or .exe on Windows) is a standalone application, for playing around.

 You can plugin your hardware MIDI keyboard, or play with the software MIDI keyboard.
 Or route MIDI messages into it from a virtual MIDI controller (e.g. the [macOS IAC Bus](http://re-compose.desk.com/customer/portal/articles/1382244-setting-up-the-iac-bus-on-a-mac)).